Venetian Independence: 2015 regional election and next years

-2020 regional election and aftermath
+From 2020 regional election to 2025 regional election

 Between April and October 2019 SV was a founding member of the Party of Venetians (PdV).
 In the 2020 Venetian regional election, in which Zaia was elected by a landslide 76.8% of the vote and LV-sponsored lists won virtually all Venetist votes, the PdV obtained 1.0% of the vote, far less than IV alone in 2015.

-In January 2021 IV changed again its internal organisation and Favero was elected to the new office of party secretary.
+In January 2021 IV, which had parted ways from the PdV, changed again its internal organisation and Favero was elected to the new office of party secretary.

+In the 2022 municipal election in Jesolo the party won 3.9% of the vote.
+In the 2025 municipal election in Noale the party actively supported the winning candidate for mayor.
+In the 2025 muncicipal election in Santa Maria di Sala the party won 16.4% of the vote and its local leaders as well as national councillor Daniel Basso was appointed deputy mayor.

+In the 2025 regional election the party decided not to participate as a party, but to include its "most well-known representatives" Morosin and Favero in the lists led by Riccardo Szumski, candidate for Resist Veneto, and Alberto Stefani, regional secretary of the LV and would-be candidate for the centre-right coalition.
+Favero was thus included in the provincial slate of Resist Veneto in Padua, while Morosin headed the list of Liga Veneta Repubblica (LVR) in Padua and Venice; other party members also ran, including Massimo Vidori with the Populars for Veneto.